ShrutiBhambhani/azsdk-docs/06-Security-Telemetry/Readme.md

 ResourceName | Name of the resource that was scanned RunIdentifier | Internal identifier for the run.
 All the scans from the same run with have same RunIdentifier.
 But there is a possibility for two runs having same RunIdentifier.
 Please use <b>UniqueRunIdentifier</b> property for correlations
 ScanKind | <ul><li>**SubCore** - Partial or Complete<ul><li>**Partial** - All controls were not scanned</li><li>**Complete** - All controls were scanned</li></ul></li><li>**Services** - Partial or ResourceGroup or Complete<ul><li>**Partial** - All controls or all resources in a resource group or subscription was not scanned</li><li>**ResourceGroup** - All resources that belong to a resource group was scanned against all applicable controls</li><li>**Subscription** - All resources that belong to a subscription was scanned against all applicable controls</li></ul></li></ul>
-ScannerModuleName | Mostly it is AzSDK, sometimes if preview version is used it will be AzSDKPreview ScannerVersion | PowerShell module version
+ScannerModuleName | Mostly it is AzSK, sometimes if preview version is used it will be AzSKPreview ScannerVersion | PowerShell module version
 ScanSource | Source of the scan - SpotCheck or VSO or Runbook <ul><li>**SpotCheck** (SDL) - An ad-hoc scan ran from an user machine.</li><li>**VSO** (CICD) - Scan ran from Visual Studio Online as part of release pipeline</li><li>**Runbook** (CA) - Scan ran from Runbook as part of regular schedule</li></ul>
 SubscriptionId | Subscription id